Jobs For People With Depression: Mental Health Support For Mental Illness

 You don’t have to work a high-stress job to develop depression, though.
 Anyone can struggle with depression at any time for a multitude of reasons, job options aside.
 If you’re experiencing depression symptoms, it’s important to seek out the help that you need.

-Believe it or not, that the happiest careers actually range across a variety of fields.
+Believe it or not, the happiest careers actually range across a variety of fields.
 Even jobs that may seem like high-stress jobs – like those within STEM fields – are highly rated as satisfactory and fulfilled by those who live through them.

 It seems that the best jobs aren’t necessarily low-stress jobs, but jobs that have the type and level of stress that you can manage.
 Low-stress jobs may be appropriate for some, but others might find that they’re very motivated by pressure in the workplace, and very lax jobs may lack the structure and challenges necessary to bring them fulfillment.